snuq/Snu-Photo-Manager/Readme.md

 Download latest binaries at: www.snuq.com/snuphotomanager/
 Note that the android version is very beta - some features are missing, it is pretty slow, and it is not yet a signed executable (debug only for now).

+This program is released under the GNU General Public License

 Watch the demo video: